Referendums in Taiwan

 Referendums in Taiwan at both the national and local level are governed by the Referendum Act of Taiwan, which was enacted by the Legislative Yuan in December 2003.
 Citizens can propose laws via referendums at the national and local levels.
 The Referendum Act also allowed people to make changes or abolish laws by referendums.

 The 7th amendment of the Additional Articles of the Constitution in June 2005 also moved the final ratification process for future constitutional amendment and national territory alternation into a form of referendum.
 These referendum has a higher bar of proposing and approval set directly by the Constitution outside of the Referendum Act.

 History

 Legislative process

 While the rights of initiatives and referendums are mentioned in the Three Principles of the People and Chapter 9, Article 136 of the Constitution of 1947, a law pertaining specifically to referendums was not enacted until 2003.
 The Referendum Act was promoted by Democratic Progressive Party (DPP) politicians such as Chai Trong-rong, Lin Yi-hsiung, Yeh Chu-lan, Lu Hsiu-yi, Lin Cho-shui, and the Chen Shui-bian-Annette Lu administration.
 While both citizens of Taiwan and the Legislative Yuan can initiate the referendum process, the Pan-Blue Coalition held a legislative majority at the time of the act's promulgation, and set an extremely high bar to prevent its application.
+The first referendum to be proposed by the legislature is the 2025 Taiwanese referendum backed by the Kuomintang and the Taiwan People's Party.